arunit9/file-process-application/README.md

 ### Run

 The above process can be run, re-run as many times as you like to build and run the application.
 The project_run.sh is provided as a quicker option to simply just run the application.
-It will simply start the docker stack using docker images in your local docker or Docker Hub.
+It will simply start the docker stack using docker images in your local docker (file-process-api and file-process-web) or Docker Hub (app-mysql).
+Please ensure that you have run the project_build.sh atleast once before running this script.

+**NOTE: I have not pushed my docker images to the Docker Hub**

 - chmod +x project_run.sh